wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Our observations add to the evidence that caribou can, and occasionally do, swim in the ocean (e.g. Miller 1995, 2002; Jeffery, Otto, and Phillips 2007; Ricca et al. 2012).
-Taken together, we suggest that swimming is likely more common than previously thought for caribou living on oceanic islands, and that forage limitation and the associated density-dependent habitat selection is an ultimate explanation for this phenomenon.
+We suggest that swimming is likely more common than previously thought for caribou living on oceanic islands, and that forage limitation and the associated density-dependent habitat selection is an ultimate explanation for this phenomenon.
 Although our inference is limited to observations, islands appear to represent discrete foraging patches for terrestrial animals that can influence fitness via increased foraging opportunities.
 We also posit that individuals can vary in their evaluation of costs and benefits of movement between these habitat patches.

 **Acknowledgements**